-Payment of wages other than through bank
+Payment of wages other than through financial institution

 - 25A.
-(1) Notwithstanding subsection 25(1), an employer may, upon a written request of the employee, other than a domestic servant, make payment of his employee's wages- - (a) in legal tender; or - (b) by cheque made payable to or to the order of the employee. - (2) In the case of a domestic servant, the employer shall, upon the request of his domestic servant, obtain approval from the Director General for the payment of wages of the domestic servant to be paid in legal tender or by cheque. - (3) The request by the employee under subsections (1) and (2) may be withdrawn by the employee at any time, by notice in writing, to the employer. - (4) The notice referred to in subsection (3) shall take effect at, but not before, the end of the period of four weeks beginning with the day on which the notice is given. - (5) The request of the employee to the mode of payment of wages under subsections (1) and (2) shall not be unreasonably withheld by the employer. - (6) Any dispute arising out of the request by the employee under subsections (1) and (2) shall be referred to the Director General whose decision on the matter shall be final.
+(1) Notwithstanding subsection 25(1), an employer may, upon a written request of the employee, and subject to subsection (2), make payment of his employee's wages- - (a) in legal tender; or - (b) by cheque made payable to or to the order of the employee. - (2) The employer shall, upon the written request of his employee under subsection (1), obtain approval from the Director General for the payment of wages to be paid in legal tender or by cheque.

-(7) Section 69 shall not apply in respect of any dispute under subsection (6).
+- (2A) The Director General may impose any condition as he may deem fit on the approval granted under subsection (2). - (3) The request by the employee under subsection (1) maybe withdrawn by the employee at any time, by notice in writing, to the employer. - (4) The notice referred to in subsection (3) shall take effect at, but not before, the end of the period of four weeks beginning with the day on which the notice is given. - (5) The request of the employee to the mode of payment of wages under subsection (1) shall not be unreasonably withheld by the employer upon obtaining the approval under subsection (2). - (6) Any dispute arising out of the request by the employee under subsection (1) shall be referred to the Director General whose decision on the matter shall be final. - (7) Section 69 shall not apply in respect of any dispute under subsection (6).